IF I SEEK US

 32. Yeshua said, "A city built on a high mountain and fortified cannot fall, nor can it be hidden."
 See: Mt 5:13-16

 Commentary: An admonition to take the high ground and fortify ourselves with the truth?

-Commentary: How important it is for us to know what we are talking about before we attempt to lead.
-Unfortunately the world is filled with effective false shepherds with the utmost sincerity, enthusiasm and zeal, and the successful preachers and evangelists know how to manipulate people by using style and fervor.
+Commentary: How important it is for us to know what we are talking about before we attempt to lead!
+Instead, we can be about discussing and reasoning together, one on one.
+Unfortunately the world is filled with effective false shepherds with the utmost sincerity, enthusiasm and zeal, and the successful preachers and evangelists know how to manipulate people by using politics, style and fervor.

 35. Yeshua said, "It is not possible for anyone to enter the house of a strong man and take it by force unless he <first> binds his hands; then he will (be able to) ransack his house."
 See: Mt 12:29, 24:36-44, Mk 3:27, 13:32-37, Lk 11:21,22, Lk 12:35-40, 17:26-37

 Commentary: The strong man that lets his hands be bound it the one that defaults to the old paradigm, and lets mundane concerns hobble or paralyze him.